Grace Episcopal Church (Plainfield, New Jersey)

 Grace Church or Grace Episcopal Church is a historic Episcopal church located at 600 Cleveland Avenue in Plainfield, Union County, New Jersey, United States.
 It was added to the National Register of Historic Places on May 10, 2002, for its significance in architecture, art, and music from 1892 to 1930.
+It is a parish of the Episcopal Diocese of New Jersey.
+The church reported 112 members in 2015 and 21 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $20,055 with average Sunday attendance (ASA) of two persons.

 History

 On April 18, 1853, St. Mary's Episcopal Church was established.
 Three months later, the cornerstone of the church edifice was laid at East Front Street between Richmond and Berckman Streets in Plainfield—land the church had received as a gift—and construction was completed by early autumn.
 Over the next decade the congregation outgrew the church building and purchased the current site in the then-posh uptown neighborhood of Seventh Street and Sycamore Street (now Cleveland Avenue) and the original building was relocated.
 The removal and reconstruction of the old edifice was completed during the summer of 1876, and the congregation worshiped in the new building for the first time on October 15, 1876.

 As Plainfield grew, it became a populous commuter town, the decision to build a larger church suitable for the needs of the church and its community was made.
 They turned to the renowned architect Robert W. Gibson, who was also responsible for several historic landmark New York City buildings, to design Grace Church as a stone Gothic-Revival structure with carved red sandstone trim and hints of the Romanesque.